yanglited/tmux/README.md

 - This folder containing this README file should be `~/.config/tmux`
 - Please follow instructions `https://github.com/tmux-plugins/tpm#readme` to install tpm
 - To get help on commands for tmux do `C-b ?`
+- After editing `tmux.conf` file, do prefix key <C-b> then I to install.
+Then do `tmux source ~/.config/tmux/tmux.conf` to load.